prismicio/java-springmvc-starter/README.md

 ## Starter for Spring MVC projects

-This is a blank [Spring MVC](http://projects.spring.io/spring-framework/) project that will connect to any [prismic.io](https://prismic.io) repository.
+This is a blank [Spring MVC](http://projects.spring.io/spring-framework/) project that will connect to any [prismic.io](https://prismic.io) repository, and trivially list its documents.
 It uses the prismic.io Java developement kit, and provide a few helpers to integrate with the Spring framework.

-### How to start?
+### Getting started

+#### Launch the starter project

+Assuming you've installed [Maven](http://maven.apache.org/download.cgi), just run ```mvn jetty:run```, and open your browser at http://localhost:8080/

+Your Spring MVC starter project is now up and running!
+However, by default, it will list and display documents from our "[Les Bonnes Choses](http://lesbonneschoses.prismic.me)" example repository.

+#### Configure the starter project

 Edit the `web-context.xml` file to make the application point to the correct repository: